algotrade-research/SmartBeta/README.md

 # Optimization
 - Optuna is used for the optimization process.
 More detail of optuna can be found [here](https://optuna.org/)
 - The objective function maximizes the Sharpe ratio while minimizing maximum drawdown.
+- The optimization speed is about 3 trials per minute, so the default 100 trials will take about 30 minutes.
+You can change the number of trials in the `parameter/optimization_params.json` file.
 - The setting for the optimization process is in the `parameter/optimization_params.json` file.
 The parameters are:
 ```json
 {